2022 German coup d'état plot

 On 7 December 2022, 25 members of a suspected far-right terrorist group were arrested for allegedly planning a coup d'état in Germany.
 The group, called Patriotic Union (Patriotische Union), which was led by a Council (Rat), was a part of the German far-right extremist Reichsbürger movement.
 The group aimed to re-establish a monarchist government in Germany in the tradition of the German Reich, with the government being similar to the German Empire.
 The group allegedly wanted to provoke chaos and a civil war in Germany so that it could take power.

-Around 5,000 police forces–including 1,500 special forces—searched 130 locations throughout Germany and made several arrests, including Heinrich Prinz Reuss, a descendant of the former aristocratic House of Reuß, as well as former Alternative for Germany (AfD) MP Birgit Malsack-Winkemann.
+Around 5,000 police officers, including 1,500 special forces officers, searched 130 locations throughout Germany and made several arrests, including Heinrich Prinz Reuss, a descendant of the former aristocratic House of Reuß, as well as former Alternative for Germany (AfD) MP Birgit Malsack-Winkemann.
 The group also included active military and police personnel.
-The operation against the group is considered to be the largest in Germany's history, and the public prosecutor general, Peter Frank, declared the group to be a terrorist organisation.
+The operation against the group is considered to be the largest in Germany's history.
+The public prosecutor general, Peter Frank, declared the group to be a terrorist organisation.

+Several regional courts (Oberlandesgericht) in Frankfurt am Main, Munich, Stuttgart, and possibly other elsewhere in Germany will hear the charges.
+The accused primary figures will be charged by the Federal Prosecutor General.
+In December 2023, charges of founding, joining, and supporting a terrorist organization were announced against 27 conspirators.
+A total of 69 people are considered defendants in the case.